 When thinking about what you need to do to make partner, it’s all about focusing on one key indicator at a time and only moving on to the next one when you can confidently tick it off.
 No longer is the partnership track shrouded in mystery.
 All you have to do is take charge of your own development and start by assessing where you are on your journey now.
 Once you’ve done this, you can then create your Partner Track Plan and execute it to start moving closer to your end goal.

 Don’t forget to download the full chapter of the 3rd edition of Poised for Partnership.
 This chapter will help you work out what motivates you, what makes you tick, and whether partnership is right for you and if it’s what you want.
-Download the full chapter for free here.
+Download your free copy of Chapter 3 here.